Your Goal: Joy & tranquility with sustained attention.

 Samadhi > Panna > Sila.

-Your development of samatha-based samadhi founded on the pleasure of relaxation & calm during mindfulness of breathing has developed well.
+Your development of samatha-based samadhi founded on the pleasantness of relaxation & calm during mindfulness of breathing has developed well.
 This is working as intended.

 Question: I was in that spot for what felt like a few minutes.
 Then on my next out breath, with more focus on letting go, it felt like all sense of me vanished, like going into a vast tunnel, with my senses going offline.
 In this space, there was a lot of fear, almost existential terror starting to wash over this vast openness.